amit-upadhyay-IT/androidsecurity.github.io/_posts/2016-12-15-storing-your-secure-information-in-the-ndk.md

 ---
 layout: post
 published: true
-title: Storing your secure information in te NDK
+title: Storing your secure information in the NDK
 ---

 Reverse engineering and tampering can be easily accomplished in Android.
 There are measures you can take to [stop hackers from tampering with your Android applications]({% post_url 2016-12-07-tampering-detection-in-android %}), but ultimately a determined hacker will always have the last say.